ncocana/calculadora-script-bash/README.md

 You will be asked to select an option and then introduce one or two numbers depending on the operation you wish to do.

 Once done the operation, the menu will appear again before you.
-To exit the programm, you just have to select the last option: ```9.
+To exit the program, you just have to select the last option: ```9.
 Salir```.